Love Is in the Air: How to Deal with Employees Dating in the Office

 Beyond being a distraction, the secretive dating actually increases your litigation risk.
 When things go south, as they most often do, you may be left with employees who aren’t working together well and may even be pointing fingers at each other with accusations of harassment.
 And, since you didn’t know anything about the relationship, you’re left to go in to the situation blind as an employer.

 So, what can be done to protect your employees and your business?

 Believe it or not, we recommend a “Consensual Relationship Agreement,” more lightly referred to as a “Love Contract” (the name makes it sound more serious than it is).

 You start with a policy that requires disclosure of the relationship to you.
-This is a twist on the “no dating allowed” policy — they can date but they have to tell you.
-If they don’t tell you, they can be disciplined or let go.
+This is a twist on the “no dating allowed” policy — they can date but they have to tell you about it.
+If they don’t tell you, they can be disciplined or even terminated.

 A Love Contract should be done for any romantic relationship that forms in your office, but it’s particularly important for relationships between managers and subordinates.
 Generally those relationships are OK to forbid — the workplace power dynamic makes it really hard to confirm it’s consensual.